dougeby/IntuneDocs/InTuneDocs/develop/intune-app-sdk.md

 ### App management without device enrollment

 >[!IMPORTANT]
->Intune mobile app management without device enrollment is currently only available with the Intune App SDK for iOS.
+>Intune mobile app management without device enrollment (MAM-WE) is not yet available with the Intune App SDK for Android.
+MAM-WE is available with the SDK for iOS, SDK Xamarin Component, and SDK Cordova Plugin.

 Many users with personal devices wish to see and use corporate data without enrolling their personal device with a Mobile Device Management (MDM) product.
 Since MDM enrollment requires global control of the device, users hesitate to give that global control to their own personal device to their company.